ritaxcorreia/ritaxcorreia/README.md

 I’ve pivoted my career into software development, having recently completed a coding course with General Assembly to further deepen my JavaScript and React skills.

 In 2008, I graduated University with a degree in Communication Sciences and Technology, and then pursued a career in digital project management.
 After 10 years, I missed progamming so I decided to brush up on my coding skills and started coding again.
-Since then I've become proficient in HTML, CSS, JavaScript, Git, and GitHub.
+Since then I've become proficient in HTML, CSS, JavaScript, Git, GitHub and command line.

 🌱 I’m currently focusing on learning more React.
 And interested in learning TypeScript and GraphQL.